 Workcation Doesn’t have to be an Oxymoron

 Working vacations are, understandably, not a fit for every company or every employee.
 Many people need strictly enforced work/life boundaries in order to unplug and de-stress.
-These are the sort that justifiably won’t even entertain the thought of letting work creep into their precious vacation time in any capacity.
+These are the sort that just won’t even entertain the thought of letting work creep into their precious vacation time in any capacity.

 But for many others, maintaining rigid boundaries between work and play isn’t realistic.
 Perhaps the key to solving America’s complicated relationship with time-off is workplace policy that is open to our personal and professional lives overlapping from time to time.